-None of this is virgin territory in India; companies can make headway with implementating policies and procedures.
+Establish a confidential hotline to report corruption and protect whistleblowers against retaliation within the company.
+Safe channels for whistleblowing will aid detection along companies can make headway with implementating policies and procedures.
 However, while companies and individuals feel prosecution is unlikely, India will struggle to reduce its corruption levels and people will continue to think they are exempt from the rules, so businesses should be on high alert.

 Training and monitoring are essential if an organisation is to be properly protected.
-This may seem burdensome, expensive and time-consuming, but with public opinion expressing outrage at India's high corruption levels and government initiatives to encourage disclosure and expedite prosecution, companies should be aware that the corruption landscape in India is changing.
+This may seem burdensome, expensive and timeconsuming, but with public opinion expressing outrage at India's high corruption levels and government initiatives to encourage disclosure and expedite prosecution, companies should be aware that the corruption landscape in India is changing.
 Companies must ensure that their anti-corruption procedures have been tightened up accordingly.